amex american express membership rewards transfer partners

 Singapore Airlines

 You can transfer from any bank point into Singapore and that’s what’s great – the combinability from all of your various bank points to get to an award.
-You can only book long haul awards in First and Business on Singapore metal with Singapore’s KrisFlyer miles.
+You can only book long haul awards in First Class / Suites on Singapore metal with Singapore’s KrisFlyer miles.

 Singapore Airlines First Class